Helping Baltimore Residents Improve their Health & Well-Being

 Mini-Med School Programs

-Mini-Med School is open to everyone.
-The five weekly sessions are designed to be casual, fun, and informative, while focusing on health care issues that are important to everyone.
+More than 400 Baltimore area residents attend the University of Maryland School of Medicine's annual Mini-Med School program.
+Presented by faculty physicians, Mini-Med School lectures are designed to be casual, fun, and informative, while focusing on health care issues that are important to everyone.